smaruf/readings/interview/java_interview_topics.md

 47. Explain the role of JavaBeans in Java development and how they differ from regular classes.
 48. How does Java support the Model-View-Controller (MVC) design pattern?
 49. What are Java applets and how have they been used historically in web applications?
-50. Discuss the advancements in Java for handling date and time with the introduction of the java.time package.
+50. Discuss the advancements in Java for handling date and time with the introduction of the `java.time package`.
 51. How does Java handle regular expressions and what are some common use cases?
 52. Explain Java's support for network programming and how to implement socket communication.
 53. What is the significance of the Java keyword `synchronized` and how does it help in concurrency control?